cupcakearmy/formhero/README.md

 ### Validators

-A validator is an object that taked in either a `RegExp` or a `Function` (can be async).
+A validator is an object that taked in either a `RegExp` or a `Function` (can be async) or an array of those.
 Optionally you can pass a message string that will be displayed instead of the default one.

+A validator functions takes the current value as input and should return a `boolean` or a `string`.
+If returned `true` the input counts as valid, if `false` it's not.
+If you pass a string formhero will treat it as not valid and display the string returned as error message.

 ###### Example: Regular Expression